 The Elastic Stack security features also support custom realms.
 If you need to integrate with another authentication system, you can build a custom realm plugin.
 For more information, see Integrating with other authentication systems.

 Realm types can roughly be classified in two categories:

-Realms that are internal to Elasticsearch and don’t require any
+- Realms that are internal to Elasticsearch and don’t require any

 communication with external parties.
-They are fully managed by
+They are fully managed by Elastic Stack

-Realms that require interaction with parties/components external to
+- Realms that require interaction with parties/components external to

 Elasticsearch, typically, with enterprise grade identity management systems.
 Unlike

 internal realms, there can be as many external realms as one would like - each

 with its own unique name and configuration.
+The Elastic Stack security features

-X-Pack security provides the following external realm types:
+provide the following external realm types: